woman in a field

 With any new supplement, be sure to talk with your healthcare provider who knows your full health history with any questions or concerns, including potential drug interactions.

-I can tell you that you shouldn’t use BeSerene™ if you are pregnant or breastfeeding.
+We can tell you that you shouldn’t use BeSerene™ if you are pregnant or breastfeeding.
 You also shouldn’t use it if you are taking prescription lithium.

 BeSerene™ Cream